bjrmatos/electron-html-to/README.md

 Requeriments
 ------------

--	Install [electron](http://electron.atom.io/) > 0.35.x, the easy way to install electron in your app is `npm install electron-prebuilt --save`
+-	Install [electron](http://electron.atom.io/) >= 0.35.x including electron@1, the easy way to install
+electron in your app is `npm install electron --save` or `npm install electron-prebuilt --save`

 Troubleshooting
 ---------------